Optimal velocity fields for instantaneous magnetic field growth: Optimal velocity fields

+In optimizing the velocity field, it is necessary to constrain the search to a normalized space; otherwise, the optimization will simply seek velocity fields of ever greater energy and enstrophy.
+Here, we normalize velocity fields by a weighted average of energy and enstrophy.
+That is, we enforce

-where $w$ weights the relative contribution of energy to entropy.
-As long as $0 < w < 1$, both energy and enstrophy must be bounded in order to satisfy \cref{energy_enstrophy}.
+where $w$ weights the relative contributions of energy and enstrophy.
+As long as $0 < w < 1$, \cref{energy_enstrophy} ensures that both energy and enstrophy are bounded.
 Hence, it typically suffices to set $w = 1/2$.
-The edge cases of $w=0$ and $w=1$ may also merit consideration: $w=1$ corresponds to fixed energy and no bound on enstrophy, while $w=0$ corresponds to fixed enstrophy and no bound on energy.
-As noted by Willis (2012) \cite{Willis2012}, bounding only the energy while leaving the enstrophy unconstrained can result in optimal velocity fields with nonphysically sharp gradients.
+The edge cases of $w=0$ and $w=1$ merit brief attention: $w=1$ corresponds to unit energy and no constraint on enstrophy, while $w=0$ corresponds to unit enstrophy and no constraint on energy.
+As noted by Willis (2012) \cite{Willis2012}, bounding only the energy while leaving the enstrophy unconstrained can result in optimal velocity fields with unphysically sharp gradients.
 It is for this reason that we most often bound both energy and enstrophy by taking $0<w<1$.